igorkasyanchuk/unwhere/README.md

 # Unwhere

 Clear all `where` conditions from AR relation.
-Could be useful if you are doing filtering.
+Could be useful if you are doing filtering and you need to use original scope.

 ## Usage